bolitt/py-matchtpl/README.rst

 template.
 It provides a convenient and coding-free way for data processing, especially for web page.

-The features of py-matchtpl are summarized as follows:
+The features of ``py-matchtpl`` are summarized as follows:

 * **Easy to use**.
 The goal is to help developer ease their text-data processing job.
-  Only basic knowledge of `jQuery <http://jquery.com>`_ (mostly *CSSSelector*), one popular javascript DOM-manipulation library, is assumed.
+  Only basic knowledge of `jQuery <http://jquery.com>`_ (mostly, *CSSSelector*), one popular javascript DOM-manipulation library, is assumed.
+User only need to provide the XML-template to tell how to extract information and what the expected output is, then ``py-matchtpl`` will finished the rest.

 * **User-friendly**.
-Our toolkit doesn not require coding in python.
-If you are going to do a sophisticated work, py-matchtpl can take over dirty things, such as parse html file, extract useful information, organize data into preferrable data structures, or streaming into *string*/*json*/*yaml*.
+Our toolkit does not require coding in python.
+If you are to do very sophisticated work, py-matchtpl can take over dirty things, such as parse html file, extract useful information, organize data into preferrable data structures, or streaming into *string*/*json*/*yaml*.